Archaeologist: Educational Requirements for a Career in Archaeology

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, archaeologists and anthropologists are expected to experience a 21% growth in employment from 2010-2020 (www.bls.gov).
-This growth will be spurred by increases in construction; archaeologists will be needed to confirm that historical locations and structures are not affected by construction projects.
+According to the U.S. Bureau of Labor Statistics, archaeologists and anthropologists were expected to experience a 19% growth in employment from 2012-2022 (www.bls.gov).
+This growth was predicted to be spurred by increases in construction; archaeologists should be needed to confirm that historical locations and structures are not affected by construction projects.
 Archaeologists qualified for cultural resource management positions may see the greatest employment opportunities.
-As of 2012, the median annual salary for archaeologists and anthropologists was $57,420, according to the BLS.
+As of 2013, the average annual salary for archaeologists and anthropologists was $61,420, according to the BLS.

 Related to Archaeologist: Educational Requirements for a Career in Archaeology

 - Recently Updated

 Dig deep into your passion for ancient artifacts and cultural heritage with these 10 fascinating archaeology blogs, covering...